seriaati/enka-py/README.md

 ## Updating assets
 In your first use, enka.py will download all the necessary data files to a directory named `.enka_py` (if you're using git, you should add it to `.gitignore`).
 However, sometimes (often after a game update), the local data will be outdated, and you'd need to update them.
-All assets are hosted in [enka-py-assets](https://github.com/seriaati/enka-py-assets), this repo uses GitHub action to automatically update data.
+All assets are hosted in [enka-py-assets](https://github.com/seriaati/enka-py-assets), it uses GitHub action to automatically update data.
 To update assets, use the `update_assets()` method:
 ```py
 import enka